 Valentine’s Day comes in fourth when it comes to the consumption of candy (Halloween is first followed by Easter and then Christmas).
-58 million pounds of chocolate is sold the week of Valentine’s Day.
-So what is a dental care conscious person to do?
+58 million pounds of chocolate are sold the week of Valentine’s Day.
+So, what is a dental care-conscious person to do?
 Here are just a few tips to enjoy the holiday with someone you love.

 - Be sure to brush your teeth twice a day and after each meal if possible.

 - Flossing is important to keeping gums healthy.
-Make it habit each day.
+Make it a habit each day.

 - Enjoy an occasional piece of gum or breath mint if it contains Xylitol which has been proven to reduce tooth decay.
 Just don’t chew that gum too long as it can exasperate TMJ symptoms.

 - Always drink plenty of water and if you can’t brush, try rinsing with water after meals.
 This helps rinse away food particles and staying hydrated is great for fresh breath.